SpektraSystems/Azure-SQL-Database-Security-Demo/README.md

 ![](images/auditafterthreat1.png)

-13. Then expand first activity, which will further you show you details about the operation you performed in previous step (Step 9).
+13. Then expand first activity, which will further show you details about the operation you performed in previous step (Step 9).
+It will refer to what kind of information is accessed.

 ![](images/auditafterthreat2.png)

-This is how one can review all the activites.
+This is how one can review all the activites, that which application has access the confidential information.

 ### Task 6: Simulate Attack